ShadowPrince001/Labyrinth_Explorer/mechanics.md

 Repair Differences: Both flows rely on weaponsmith (30g) for damaged equipment before selling; damaged items blocked from sale.

-Magic Items: Engine assigns nominal base 100g (if uncursed) for haggle; cursed items must be cleansed (10g) before sale.
+Magic Items: All magic items are bound and cannot be sold.
+Cursed rings, when cleansed (20g), vanish immediately and their effects are removed.

 ---
 ## Side Quests